I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Brooklyn Toll Booth

-The idea behind selling the Brooklyn Bridge is that the new owner could erect toll booths and charge people for access to New York and then hit them once again on the way out.
+The idea behind selling the Brooklyn Bridge is that the new owner could erect toll booths and charge people for access to Manhattan and then hit them once again on the way out.

-An impressive file of forged ownership documents were enough to convince a patsy he was about to close the deal of the century.
+An impressive file of forged ownership documents was enough to convince a patsy he was about to close the deal of the century.

 The Inventor of the Swindle

-John Gordon (Maxim, July 2009), says Parker “sold Brooklyn Bridge to tourists up to twice a week for many years.”
+John Gordon (Maxim), says Parker “sold Brooklyn Bridge to tourists up to twice a week for many years.”
 Apparently, his best score was $50,000.

 Carl Sifakis wrote about Parker in his book Hoaxes and Scams: A Compendium of Deceptions, Ruses and Swindles.
 He noted that the silver-tongued rogue also sold the Metropolitan Museum of Art, the Statue of Liberty, and Grant’s Tomb.